Ganges Water Machine

 Ganges Water Machine expands the discussion of one of India’s most important natural and cultural resources: the Ganges River.
 It constructs a robust visual and historic archive of this most elusive watercourse—always articulating how infrastructure forms an aqueous braid between people and the land.

-Beyond the dense urbanism of Mumbai (Bombay) or the IT centers of Bangalore and Hyderabad lies the Ganges River basin: a fertile alluvial plain of 1.1 million square kilometers in area, which is today home to over one-quarter of India's billion-plus population—a space historically defined by a mythological constellation of terrestrial sites imbued with celestial significance.
-Not only is it one of the most densely populated river basins in the world, but it also undergoes radical physical changes.
+Beyond the dense urbanism of Mumbai (Bombay) and the technology centers of Bangalore and Hyderabad lies the Ganges River basin: a fertile alluvial plain of 1.1 million square kilometers in area, which is today home to over one-quarter of India’s billion-plus population.
+While most of the basin sits within India, it extends into present day Bangladesh, Nepal, and Tibet.
+Not only is the area one of the most densely populated river basins in the world, but every year it also undergoes radical physical changes.
 With the arrival of the southwest monsoon between late-June and late-August, over one meter of rainfall drenches northern India.
 And, what is more, despite these drastic seasonal changes and population density, the basin remains agriculturally productive.

 Reaching through the very heart of some of India s most densely populated cities, small towns, industrial zones, sacred sites, and mountainous forests, Ganges Water Machine by Anthony Acciavatti, composed of eight years of field and archival research, explores and theorizes the people and infrastructures that shaped this territory.
 Ganges Water Machine is an atlas of the enterprise to make the Ganges River basin into a highly engineered landscape: it reveals the narratives and explanations that allowed engineers and planners to realize fantasies previously only imaginable on paper or in myth.

-"Sumptuous, stark, encyclopedic and prescient, here find an atlas historical and visionary, grounded in serendipitous fieldwork and bold design." -- John R. Stilgoe, Orchard Professor of the History of Landscape at Harvard University
+“Sumptuous, stark, encyclopedic and prescient, here find an atlas historical and visionary, grounded in serendipitous fieldwork and bold design.” – John R. Stilgoe, Orchard Professor of the History of Landscape at Harvard University